cobaro/liblog/doc/DeveloperGuide.rst

 Finally, you can log a message directly to a character buffer, and subsequently do whatever you like with it.
 The file and syslog functions use this function internally to prepare the message.
-It performs parameter substition on the template, and writes the resulting message to the provided buffer.
+It performs parameter substitution on the template, and writes the resulting message to the provided buffer.

 .. code:: c